Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Invariant Volumes and the Cohomology Equation

 \section{Invariant Volumes and the Cohomology Equation}

-In general, the divergence of a nonholonomic system does not vanish as \eqref{eq:curvemany} shows.
-When does there exist a \textit{different} volume form on $\mathcal{D}^*$ that is invariant under the flow? i.e. does there exist a density $f>0$ such that $\mathrm{div}_{f\mu_{\mathscr{C}}}(X_H^\mathcal{D})=0$?
-Finding such an $f$ requires solving a certain type of partial differential equation which is known as the smooth dynamical cohomology equation.
-Solving this PDE is generally quite difficult, but if we add the assumption that $f=\pi_Q^*g$ for some $g:Q\to\mathbb{R}$, then the problem becomes much more tractable and reduces to studying a 1-form called the density form.
+In general, the divergence of a nonholonomic system does not vanish as \eqref{eq:general_divergence} shows.
+When does there exist a \textit{different} volume form on $M$ that is invariant under the flow? i.e. does there exist a density $\rho>0$ such that $\mathrm{div}_{\rho\mu_{\mathscr{C}}}(X_H^M)=0$?
+Finding such a $\rho$ requires solving a certain type of partial differential equation which is known as the smooth dynamical cohomology equation.
+Solving this PDE is generally quite difficult.
+However, when the constraints are affine and the density is assumed to be basic, the problem becomes considerably more tractable